StackmateNetwork/stackmate-core/src/bip392/README.md

 Other algorithms such as ChaChaPoly126 etc. can also be supported with very little effort.

-==Data==
+## Public Script Descriptor

-The data being encrypted is the public script descriptor.
-This will contain all the information required for an individual to recover their wallet.
-The corresponding private data can be extracted from the mnemonic at path `m/84'`, `m/49'` or `m/44'`.
+The data being encrypted is the public script descriptor; which contains all the information required for an individual to recover their script wallet.
+The corresponding private data can be extracted from the mnemonic.

-We encourage not using private descriptors for better layered security, however, this is a tradeoff that wallets can decide to make for convenience.
+We encourage not using private descriptors as data; for better layered security.
+However, this is a tradeoff that wallets can decide to make for convenience or user experience.

-==Notes==
+## Data Redundancy

 Users must still be made aware of the fact that script wallets require external data that is not contained within their mnemonic.